 Explicitly require the Contractor to recruit an environmental specialist.
-The contractor will be responsible for the implementation of environmental mitigation measures during construction and shall employ an environmental will supervise implementation of the environmental responsibilities and coordinate with the PERS and MoT.
+The contractor will be responsible for the implementation of environmental mitigation measures during construction and shall employ an environmental supervise implementation of the specialist who will Contractor's environmental responsibilities and coordinate with the PERS and MoT.
 The contractor, in coordination with PERS, shall set-up a grievance redress committee that will address any complaints during project implementation.
 During project implementation, the PERS shall monitor the compliance of the Contractor with the EMP provisions.
-It is proposed that the project supervision consultants (PSC) employ an environment specialist (with civil engineering/environmental management background) to assist environmental supervision.
+It is proposed that the project supervision consultants (PSC) employ an environment specialist (with civil engineering/environmental background) management to assist environmental supervision.